| Home | Photo Organization | Index |

 (A slightly different version of the above idea)

-Hopefully you brought all the sorting supplies, photos, memorabilia, and Creative Memories supplies that you want to work on today.
-If you need them, additional Zip Lock bags and manila envelopes are 10 cents each.
+Hopefully you brought all the sorting supplies, photos, memorabilia, and scrapbook supplies that you want to work on today.
+If you need them, additional Zip Lock bags and manila envelopes are ten cents each.

 Take a moment to think of what albums you wish t create (see separate handout for some suggestions).
 Write these on Post-It notes and place them around your work area.